 Bio

-Michael is a physical chemist developing advanced catalysts for the sunlight-driven production of sustainable fuels, with a particular focus on visible-light-active materials.
-Leveraging time-resolved techniques, he tracks the movement of charges in real time and at an atomic scale to build a comprehensive picture of a catalyst’s function.
+Michael is a researcher at the interface between chemistry, physics, and data science.
+He develops advanced catalysts for the sunlight-driven production of sustainable fuels, with a particular focus on visible-light-active materials.
+Leveraging time-resolved techniques, he tracks the movement of charges in real time and on an atomic scale to build a comprehensive picture of a catalyst’s function.

 Current Role at Stanford